Tynietown.com

 This unusual lady doll is dressed in her original costume consisting of billowing silk breeches, tall boots and a boyish tie - and yet, she is wearing earrings.
 I've never seen another doll like her.
 The ceramic bowl of fruit is by Debbie McKnight and the Windsor chairs came from the Mansion previously owned by Dorothy Dixon - I felt their informality was better suited to this cottage.

-The little Scotty dog was in my grandmother's house as far back as I can recall and is so evocative of the '40's when FDR's little dog Fala was so popular.
-I still haven't got around yet to making curtians for this house and perhaps I prefer them as they are.
-Sinple white swags would probably look right.
+The little Scottie dog was in my grandmother's house as far back as I can recall and is so evocative of the '40's when FDR's little dog Fala was so popular.
+I still haven't got around yet to making curtains for this house and perhaps I prefer them as they are.
+Simple white swags would probably look right.

 The vintage German sink was originally much shorter so I replaced the legs.
 I could have put a Tynietoy sink here but I wanted something smaller to place in front of the window.
 The FW Gerlach cast metal steam iron still has its cord wrapped around its handle.
 I love the apple green paint on the vintage refrigerator.